aeonSolutions/Aeonlabs-Home-Automation-Smart-EMF-Shield-Curtain-for-Windows-and-Balconies/README.md

 [PCB-Prototyping-Catalogue](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue)  >>   [Home-Automation](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/tree/main/Home-Automation)  >>  [Home Automation Safety & Health](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/Home%20Automation%20Safety%20%26%20Health/readme.md)   >>  Smart EMF Shield Curtain for Windows and Balconies

 # Smart EMF Shield Curtain for Windows and Balconies

+## The problem
+nowadays many a sensitive to electromagnetic frequency radiation.
+Due to excessive exposure above natural and healthy limits.
+There are many solutions to mitigate exposture to this kind of radiation however none have the ability to collecect EMF energy values direclty from a window or access door to a balcony.

+## The idea
+This smart device is intended to be installed and fixed into a copper EMF shield on any window of balcony door.
+It has the main ability to collect EMF sensor data from the curtain itself and send it to a public data repository, for instance a dataverse (see www.dataverse.org)

 ## Compatibility